Karthikeshwar1/algorithms_visualization/README.md

 **Using Processing 3.**

+## Contents

-This repository contains a bunch of visualizations of algorithms made using **Processing 3**.
+This repository contains visualizations of the following algorithms made using **Processing 3**.
+  * Binary sort
+  * Selection sort
+  * Insertion sort
+  * Quick sort

 ## What's Processing?